 How an Elder Care Attorney Can Help with Advanced Care Planning

 A consultation with an experienced elder care lawyer can help seniors and other people planning for Advanced Care.
-A lawyer with a combined experience of estate planning and elder care can provide valuable advice on health care funding plans, preserving eligibility for Medicaid, selecting a long-term care establishment, and protecting the client’s assets during and after the client’s lifetime.
+A lawyer with a combined experience of estate planning and elder law can provide valuable advice on health care funding plans, preserving eligibility for Medicaid, selecting a long-term care establishment, and protecting the client’s assets during and after the client’s lifetime.

 An elder care lawyer can help compose advanced health care directives, establish medical power of attorney, and, as a last resort, assist with guardianship arrangements in cases of people who can no longer make informed, responsible decisions regarding their care.